wumpyproject/docs/docs/tutorial/getting-set-up/index.md

 ## Setting up in an IDE

-This tutorial will be using [Replit] because it provides a URL which can be used for Discord's interaction system.
-If you are using a different IDE installed on your computer, take a look at [Ngrok] to get an external URL.
+After having created a Discord bot account it is time to setup your IDE.
 Start by visiting [Replit] and creating a new Python Repl.
 Paste in the following code to get started:

 ```python
 import os